gcassel/Models/consent-based-governance/members-bill-of-rights.md

    * At least one current member proposes the addition of a potential member.
    * All other current members consent to the addition of the new member.

-**(4) Members will be free to leave agreements, or groups of hierarchically related agreements, via written notification.**
+**(4) Members should be free to leave agreements, or groups of hierarchically related agreements, via written notification.**

 * If members are unable to directly remove their names from the official list of members, then the list’s administrator(s) should try to accommodate each removal request in a reasonably timely manner.
 * Agreements may directly specify official, enforceable consequences for early withdrawal from important commitments and contracts.

-**(5) Agreements will not be altered, or attached unconditionally to other agreements, without the consent of all active members in good standing.**
+**(5) Agreements should not be altered, or attached unconditionally to other agreements, without the consent of all active members in good standing.**

 * Agreement-based groups will only pass binding proposals after votes have been registered by all active members (see #6 below), or by other participation standards which they mutually agree to.
 * It’s additionally recommended that consent should not be the sole metric for passing proposals in existing groups.
 For instance, groups may require a majority or supermajority of “Agree” votes, or use finely scaled content rating systems.
 Groups are encouraged to explore this directly, instead of relying on general standards.